-Botswana on a budget
+Botswana on a Budget

-9 DAYS
+10 DAYS

 WHY YOU’D LOVE IT!

 Botswana is an unforgettable travel destination blessed with abundant wildlife, ancient cultures and a staggering diversity of landscapes.
-Much of the country is vast wilderness, untouched and untamed by modern infrastructure, making it a destination that requires a little extra time and planning, but one that is incredibly rewarding.

 Itinerary at a glance